The St. Lawrence University Fellowship program aims to:

 4. In order to minimize conflicting and competing time constraints that might interfere with successful completion of the Fellowship project, students chosen as SLU Fellows may enroll in only one summer session course or work up to eight hours per week.

 5. Normally, the project mentor will be a full-time teaching member of the St. Lawrence University faculty, in a continuing position.
 If a student wishes to have a part-time teaching member (such as an adjunct faculty member) serve as his or her mentor, a full-time continuing faculty member must be willing to serve as a sponsor of the project and as a back-up project mentor if needed.

-10. Application forms for the St. Lawrence University Fellowship program will be available starting Monday, November 4, 2013 from the Academic Affairs webpage.
-The completed application form must be submitted electronically to the Academic Dean’s office (Vilas 103) no later than midnight on Monday, February 10, 2014.
+11. Application forms for the St. Lawrence University Fellowship program will be available starting Monday, October 23, 2017 from the Academic Affairs webpage.
+The completed application form must be submitted electronically to the Academic Dean’s office (Vilas 103) no later than 11:59PM on Tuesday, February 6, 2018.